armaanranjan/MUSIC-genre-classification/README.md

 4.CONTRIBUTORS
     >ARMAAN RANJAN
 5.LISENCE
-    >This project is licensed under the MIT License - see the LICENSE file for details.
+    >This project is licensed under the MIT License